-Our finding that random inspections provide incentives more effectively is consistent with Varas et al. (2020) who study a setting without voluntary disclosure.
-They show that (partially) predictable inspections can be optimal when the principal derives direct value from information, i.e. when her flow-payoff is convex in the posterior belief.
+Our finding that random inspections provide incentives more effectively is consistent with Varas, Marinovic, and Skrzypacz (2020), who study a setting without voluntary disclosure.
+They show that (partially) predictable inspections can be optimal when the principal derives direct value from information, i.e., when her flow payoff is convex in the posterior belief.
 In our model, the principal induces honest self-disclosure.
 Along the equilibrium path, the principal always knows the true state.
-Therefore, introducing convexity in the principal's value as a function of her belief would not affect our results; her belief is always 0 or 1.
-Varas et al. (2020) identify a tradeoff according to which incentive provision recommends randomization while information acquisition makes predictable inspections more profitable.
-Our analysis suggests that self-reporting can resolve this tradeoff in favor of randomization when the current state is known to the agent and monetary incentives are feasible.
+Therefore, introducing convexity in the principal's value as a function of her belief would not affect our results: her belief is always 0 or 1.
+Varas, Marinovic, and Skrzypacz (2020) identify a trade-off according to which incentive provision recommends randomization while information acquisition makes predictable inspections more profitable.
+Our analysis suggests that self-reporting can resolve this trade-off in favor of randomization when the current state is known to the agent and monetary incentives are feasible.

-6 Conclusion
+6. Conclusion

 We study enforcement through inspections and fines.
-In relational enforcement, maximum compliance and truthful disclosure are attained through non-random inspections.
+In relational enforcement, maximum compliance and truthful disclosure are attained through nonrandom inspections.
 A fully committed principal would benefit from random inspections.